South African Airways: In-flight services

-South African Airways' Airbus A330-200/-300 business-class seats have a pitch of 73" and 75" respectively whilst those in the A340-300s/-600s are pitched at 73" and 74" respectively; in a 2-2-2 configuration in both types.
+South African Airways' Airbus A330-300 business-class seats have a pitch of 75" whilst those in the A340-300s are pitched at 73" respectively; in a 2-2-2 configuration in both types.
 Passengers receive a welcome pack, a duvet & full-size pillow and a personal touchscreen monitor with audio/video on demand.
-South African Airways operates the Airbus A319 and Airbus A320-200 on its domestic and regional routes.
-South African Airways' A319 business-class seats have a pitch of 36" in a 3-2 configuration, whilst the A320 business-class seats have a 39" pitch in a 2-2 configuration.
+South African Airways operates the Airbus A320-200 on its domestic and regional routes.
+South African Airways' A320 business-class seats have a 39" pitch in a 2-2 configuration.